anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### JPY Message Security

+Application or ecosystem standards adopting Join Proxy need to determine if there is the potential for attacks against stateless join proxies: Senders other than a trustworthy registrar sending packets to the Join Proxy with the source address of a trustworthy registrar.
+In many well designed solutions, this attack vector can be excluded.
+For example, in ANI networks, the ACP ({{RFC8994}}) ensures that only trustworthy nodes can communicate amonst each other, and impairment of any such node may be as complex as impairing a registrar.
+Likewise in many wifi mesh networks, layer 2 security claims to achieve similar levels of secure and trusted communications.

+In such secured environments, it can be sufficient for the Join Proxy to only accept reply packets from the registrar IP address that it (is configured to) also send Join Proxy packets to but not use additional encryption of the JPY header.

-The Join Proxy SHOULD encrypt the state data prior to wrapping it in a CBOR byte string in jpy_header.
+Generic Join Proxies on the other hand can not assume any such additional security measures from the network to the Registrar.
+For example, their connection to a registrar may pass through the Internet without dditional security.
+Therefore, a generic Join Proxy SHOULD encrypt the state data prior to wrapping it in a CBOR byte string in jpy_header.

 It SHOULD be encrypted with a symmetric key known only to the Join Proxy itself.
 This key need not persist on a long-term basis, and MAY be changed periodically.